19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) has been adjudicated bankrupt and has been guilty of any of the acts or omissions mentioned in section 124(5)(a), (b), (c), (d), (e), (f), (h), (i), (k), (l) or (m) of the Bankruptcy Act (Cap.
 20);

-(d) has tendered or given or consented to retention, out of any fee payable to him for his services, of any gratification for having procured the employment in any legal business of himself or any other advocate and solicitor;
+(d) has tendered or given or consented to retention, out of any fee payable to him for his services, of any gratification for having procured the employment in any legal business of himselfor any other advocate and solicitor;

+[8/2011 wef 03/05/2011]

-(e) has, directly or indirectly, procured or attempted to procure the employment of himself or any advocate and solicitor through or by the instruction of any person to whom any remuneration for obtaining such employment has been given by him or agreed or promised to be so given;
+(e) has, directly or indirectly, procured or attempted to procure the employment of himself or any advocate and solicitor through or by the instruction of any person to whom any remuneration for obtainingsuch employment has been given by him or agreed or promised to beso given;

+[8/2011 wef 03/05/2011]

 (f) has accepted employment in any legal business through a person who has been proclaimed a tout under any written law relating thereto;